The 25 Top Things to Do in La Paz Mexico + Practical Tips

 El Mogote is one of the best places in Mexico to try sandboarding on the dunes.

-Although it may sound obvious, I really had to include it in the list of things to do in La Paz Mexico, simply because being a digital nomad and always in search of good coffee and good wifi, the first thing to do when I visit a place is hunting for a nice coffee shop.
+Although it may sound obvious, I really had to include it in the list of things to do in La Paz, Mexico, simply because being a digital nomad and always in search of good coffee and good wifi, the first thing to do when I visit a place is hunt for a nice coffee shop.

 And La Paz is certainly not short of those.
 Unfortunately, the WIFI is not so reliable, but the coffee is top-notch.